New GE Chief Slashes Forecasts, Plans to Exit $20 Billion in Businesses -- 2nd Update

 The company lowered its adjusted 2017 per share profit target to $1.05-$1.10 from a previous view of $1.60-$1.70.
 Analysts currently expect earnings of $1.53 a share in 2017.

-Cash flow from operating activities is now projected to be about $7 billion, a steep revision from the previous view of $12 billion to $14 billion, with a big part of the drop coming from the power division.
+Cash flow from operating activities is now projected to be about $7 billion, a steep revision from the previous view of $12 billion to $14 billion, with a big part of the drop coming from the power division, which primarily makes turbines for gas and coal-fire power plants.

+In an interview, Mr. Flannery said he was surprised with the results from the power business, GE's largest, putting the blame squarely on the former management of the division.
+He said the other divisions of the company were "quite strong" when looking at their orders.

+"I'm disappointed in the power business.
+Deeply," Mr. Flannery said, noting there was an overestimation of demand in the power market, along with too much inventory and not enough cost cuts to adjust to the pressures.

 "Expected bad.
 Got bad," said analyst Scott Davis, CEO of Melius Research, noting the quarterly results raise questions about whether the company is fixable.
 "Pressure to break this up just went through the roof."